tonymatthews/r-guide/README.md

 ## Scripts structure

 ### Separating scripts
-Because we often work with large data sets and efficiency is important, I advocate (nearly) always separating the following three actions into different scripts:
+Because we often work with large data sets and efficiency is important, I advocate separating the following three actions into different scripts:

 1. Data preparation (cleaning and wrangling)
-2. Analysis (e.g. regressions)
+2. Analysis (regressions etc.)
 3. Production of figures and tables

 The analysis and figure/table scripts should not change the data sets at all (no pivoting from wide to long or adding new variables); all changes to the data should be made in the data cleaning scripts.
 The figure/table scripts should not run the regressions or perform other analysis; that should be done in the analysis scripts.
 This way, if you need to add a robustness check, you don't necessarily have to rerun all the data cleaning code (unless the robustness check requires defining a new variable).
-If you need to make a formatting change to a figure, you don't have to rerun all the analysis code (which can take awhile to run on large data sets).
+If you need to make a formatting change to a figure, you don't have to rerun all the analysis code (which can take a while to run on large data sets).

 ### Naming scripts
-* Include a 00_run.R script (described below).
-* Number scripts in the order in which they should be run, starting with 01.
+* Number scripts in the order in which they should be run: 00, 01, 02 etc.
+* The first script should always be a 00_master.R script (described below).
+* All other scripts should have the same name as the output they create.
+* Data preperation scripts should contain "cr_".
+	* e.g., 01_cr_eligible.R is the first script to be run.
+	* It wrangles data and creates a data frame of individuals eligible for the study.
+	* The name of the data frame is cr_eligible.
+* Analysis scripts should contain "an_".
+	*
+* Figure and table scripts should contain fig_/tab_
+	*
 * Because a project often uses multiple data sources, I usually include a brief description of the data source being used as the first part of the script name (in the example below, `ex` describes the data source), followed by a description of the action being done (e.g. `dataprep`, `reg`, etc.), with each component of the script name separated by an underscore (`_`).

 ### 00_run.R script